-Follow this 9 step guide and get all these health benefits from a daily walk.
+Brisk walking can help prevent heart disease and maintain a healthy weight.
+Follow this 9 step guide and get all the health benefits from a daily walk.

 BENEFITS OF WALKING: Find out what happens to your body on walking daily as part of a fitness exercise program.